TheBigPaws/Parallel-Image-Edit/ReadMe.txt

 -SETUP:-

 	1.Start by extracting the downloaded github file.
 	2a.
-To simply run the application, go inside Exe_file and run Parallel_img_edit.exe 2b.
+To simply run the application, go inside Executable folder and run Parallel_img_edit.exe 2b.
 To view the code, open the solution file in the Source Code file.
 This application has been written using Visual Studio framework.

 -LEGAL:-